NPTP/UnityPlayerLoopUtility/README.md

             // It's highly recommended to tear down any usage when you're done.
             PlayerLoopUtility.OnPlayerLoopUpdate -= PlayerLoopUpdate;
             PlayerLoopUtility.OnPlayerLoopFixedUpdate -= PlayerLoopFixedUpdate;

-            // If you want to stop all PlayerLoop custom updates across your whole project, you can also call:
-            PlayerLoopUtility.UnsubscribeAll();

-            // NOTE: In the editor, the Player Loop Utility will automatically make the call to UnsubscribeAll
+            // NOTE: In the editor, the Player Loop Utility will automatically stop any internal delegates attached to
-            // before exiting play mode as a safety precaution, whether or not you call it.
+            // the player loop before exiting play mode as a safety precaution.
             // This is done to prevent a side effect where some PlayerLoop functionality can continue into edit mode.
         }
     }